GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

  * The first parameter is the tunnel ID because you cannot rely on strongSwan's `PLUTO_UNIQUEID` variable if you need the tunnel ID to be persistent.
  * The second parameter specifies the Cloud Router IP and configured subnet.
- * The third parameter specifies the IP address of the vti0 interface and where Bird is configured.
+ * The third parameter specifies the IP address of the vti0 interface and where BIRD is configured.

-**Step 3**: Start strongSwan and Bird
+**Step 3**: Start strongSwan and BIRD

 ```
 systemctl start bird
 systemctl start strongswan
 ```

-After you make sure it's working as expected, you can add Bird and strongSwan to autostart:
+After you make sure it's working as expected, you can add BIRD and strongSwan to autostart:

 ```
 systemctl enable bird